jameheller98/WeatherApp/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Tutorial use app

+After clone repository we can run app two ways: use Emulator (Android Studio), Simulator(Xcode) or Debug by USB Cable connect to your phone.

+You can check documents folder in root projects to use Flutter, Android Studio and Weather App.